1947

 Overview

 In 1947, British India was divided into India and Pakistan, and Bengal itself was split into West Bengal and East Bengal.
-This chapter traces how rushed borders, communal politics, and mass displacement reshaped the region and set the stage for later struggles over language, autonomy, and identity.
+The chapter is not only about constitutional division: the delayed Radcliffe boundary, minority insecurity, refugee movement, and administrative rupture reshaped everyday life and set the stage for later struggles over language, autonomy, and state legitimacy in East Bengal.

 Why It Matters